 I'll assign this to Boone, but Boone, feel free to delegate.
 I'd can take this on if need be.

-#1 Updated by Boone Gorges about 11 years ago
+#1 Updated by Boone Gorges over 11 years ago

 Don't touch any BuddyPress plugins, as they're generally quite interdependent.